raj9426/file-structures-mini-project-using-avl-trees-python/README.md

-Certainly!
-Here's a sample README file for your GitHub repository:

 # AVL Tree Phonebook Management System

 This repository contains the AVL Tree Phonebook Management System, a software application implemented in Python that allows users to manage a phonebook of contacts using the AVL tree data structure.